xxuhere/CVG-Tietronix/DNH/README.md

 **making**

-In a terminal, cd to the `CVG_DNHBackbone/Src` directory.
+In a terminal, cd to the `DNH` directory.
 There should be a Makefile contained in it.
 Enter `make all` to being the compile process.
+If successful, it will create a `DNH` executable in the directory.

 ## Vendored Libraries